bondy-io/bondy/doc/guides/configuration/listeners.md

 and `bridge.listener.{tcp,tls}.*` — **have been removed**.
 Nothing reads them.
 A file that still sets them loses every one of those settings silently, because cuttlefish drops an unknown key rather than refusing the file.

+The global carrier keys `wamp.websocket.*`, `wamp.sse.*` and `wamp.longpoll.*`
+are removed for the same reason and behave the same way when left in a file.
+These need one extra decision the others do not: a single global key covered every listener at once, so moving it means choosing **which** listeners it applies to.
+Restate it under `listeners.<name>.<carrier>.*` for each listener that serves the carrier, or drop it if it only restated the default in the table above — the defaults are unchanged, so a line that matched one can go.

 Two consequences worth stating separately, because a file can hit the second while looking like it survived the first: